 Subsequently, however, Henry turned against William the Conqueror but he was defeated by William in the Battle of Varaville.
 This consolidated William’s rule over Normandy and he set his ambitions on England.

 He attacked England in 1066 and defeated the local forces in the Battle of Fulford.
 Eventually, he killed King Harold in the Battle of Hastings and completed his conquest of England, even though he was to face local resistance for the rest of his life.

-During the reign of William the Conqueror in England, various importance changes were seen in administration and feudalism.
-As part of consolidating his rule over the country, he appointed his chosen people on key positions of administration.
+During the reign of William the Conqueror in England, various important changes were seen in administration and feudalism.
+As part of consolidating his rule over the country, he appointed his chosen people to key positions of administration.